Last Updated on

 Maybe this one can help you understand what Google is really capable of.

 Does it mean, Keyword Golden Ratio doesn’t work?

-It is all about the supply and demand of the keywords.
 You don’t necessarily include a keyword in your meta title exactly as you target it to get traffic from Google.

 If you write a long-form of content that is overwhelmingly rich in long-tail keyword variations and LSI keywords, you will still drive at least equally well amount of traffic as KGR content drives.

 Let me show you an example of what type of content I am talking about.
 Here is a fairly long copy of the content (about 3k words) I have written.

 It is already ranking for multiple keywords just after I have published it.
 I even didn’t consciously target most keywords I rank for.